Jack-H-Buckner/UniversalDiffEq.jl/docs/src/Models.md

 NNparameters, states = Lux.setup(rng,NN)
 ```

-With hte neurla network in hand we can define the derivatives of the differntial equaitons model using standard Julia syntax.
+With the neural network in hand, we can define the derivatives of the differential equations model using standard Julia syntax.
 The `derivs` function first evaluates the neural network given the abundance of the predators and prey in the vector `u`.
 The neural network function `NN` requires three arguments: the current state, the network parameters, and the network states.
 In this example, the weights and biases are accessed through the parameters NamedTuple `p` with the key `NN`.
 The other model parameters are accessed with keys corresponding to their respective names.

 ```julia
 function lotka_volterra_derivs!(du,u,p,t)